 According to the United Nations Intergovernmental Panel on Climate Change (IPCC), avoiding climate change’s most catastrophic effects requires eliminating greenhouse gas emissions by 2050.
 Business as usual is not an option.
 In response to this challenge, last fall Newton Citizens Commission on Energy, NCCE, embarked on development of the Citizens Climate Action Plan for Newton (CCAP).
-The first full publicly available draft of the plan is now completed.
+The latest version of the CCAP (August 2019) is now available.

 The plan addresses two questions: